fredrikaverpil/creosote/README.md

 | [PEP-508](https://peps.python.org/pep-0508/) (`requirements.txt`, [pip-tools](https://pip-tools.readthedocs.io/en/latest/)) |    ✅     | `*.[txt\|in]`       | N/A                                                                                                                 |
 | [PEP-621](https://peps.python.org/pep-0621/)                                                                                |    ✅     | `pyproject.toml`    | `project.dependencies`,<br>`project.optional-dependencies.<GROUP>`                                                  |
 | [PEP-735](https://peps.python.org/pep-0735/)                                                                                |    ✅     | `pyproject.toml`    | `dependency-groups`                                                                                                 |

+#### Why are my Django dependencies reported as unused?

+Django dependencies are often added to the `INSTALLED_APPS` list in your `settings.py` file as strings, without being directly imported in your source code.
+Because Creosote's default import scanner looks for explicit `import` statements, it may incorrectly flag these dependencies as unused.

+To resolve this, you can use the `--django-settings` command-line argument or the `django-settings` key in your `pyproject.toml` to point Creosote to your Django settings file.
+Creosote will then parse the `INSTALLED_APPS` list and correctly identify those dependencies as used.

 #### 📔 Notes on [PEP-508](https://peps.python.org/pep-0508) (`requirements.txt`)